roland1308/roland1308/README.md

 I am a person with a sense of humor, able to work in a team and listen / propose ideas to improve and simplify things.
 I am a dreamer, with imagination but capable of specifying solutions to briefly solve complex situations.

-- 🌱 I’m currently learning-
+- 🌱 I’m currently learning..as it never ends..
-- 🔭 I’m currently working on my first React Native project, My Movies DB
+- 🔭 Currently I'm working on my first React Native project: My Movies DB.

 <!--
 **roland1308/roland1308** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.